 Boerner Botanical Gardens

 I just love seeing trees covered in snow and ice glistening in the sun.
 Painting them has taught me so much about my paintings in general.
 This was a beautiful winter sunlit day at the Boerner Botanical Gardens near my home.
 This painting is 30" tall x 40" wide x 1.5" deep and is currently unframed.
 It's a beautiful winter scene.
 I painted it because the sun reflections in the half melted river where just so beautiful.
+This painting is still for sale on this site.

 Colorado Pine Tree